algorandfoundation/docs/docs/feature-guides/atomic_transfers.md

 # Step-by-Step Guide

 ## Create transactions
 Create two or more (up to 16 total) unsigned transactions of any type.
-Read about transaction types in the [Constructing Transactions](./transactions.md).
+Read about transaction types in the [Constructing Transactions](./transactions.md) guide.

 This could be done by a service or by each party involved in the transaction.
 For example, an asset exchange application can create the entire atomic transfer and allow individual parties to sign from their location.